1. Who is responsible for the use of your personal information

 7.3.
-Modifying or deleting your information.
-If you have any questions about reviewing, modifying, or deleting your information, you can contact us directly at email@example.com.
-We may not be able to modify or delete your information in all circumstances.
+Modifying your information.
+If you have any questions about reviewing or modifying information, you can contact us directly at firstname.lastname@example.org.

 Right of access.
 The right to obtain: (i) confirmation of whether, and where, we are processing your personal information; (ii) information about the categories of personal information we are processing, the purposes for which we process your personal information, and information as to how we determine applicable retention periods; (iii) information about the categories of recipients with whom we may share your personal information; and (iv) a copy of the personal information we hold about you.

 Right of portability.
 You have the right, in certain circumstances, to receive a copy of the personal information you have provided to us in a structured, commonly used, machine-readable format that supports re-use, or to request the transfer of your personal information to another person.

 Right to rectification.
 You have the right to obtain rectification of any inaccurate or incomplete personal information we hold about you without undue delay.

 Right to erasure.
 You have the right, in some circumstances, to require us to erase your personal information without undue delay if the continued processing of that personal information is not justified.